giacnguyenbmt/vehicle-make-classification/README.md

   --seed SEED           seed for initializing training.
   --gpu GPU             GPU id to use.
   --multiprocessing-distributed
                         Use multi-processing distributed training to launch N processes per node, which has N GPUs.
 This is the fastest way to use PyTorch for either single node or multi node data parallel training
-  --dummy               use fake data to benchmark
+  --dummy               use fake data to benchmark --weight-sampler      use WeightedRandomSampler --weight-loss         use weight parameter in the loss function --early-stopping      use early stopping --print-model         print model
 ```